 OPG owns two other nuclear stations, which are leased to Bruce Power L.P.
-It is also co-owner but not operator of the Portlands Energy Centre in Toronto and the Brighton Beach gas-fired generating station in Windsor.
+It is also a co-owner but not an operator of the Portlands Energy Centre in Toronto and the Brighton Beach gas-fired generating station in Windsor.

 In the summer of 2015, OPG and its Shareholder, the Province of Ontario, revised the Memorandum of Agreement, regarding OPG’s roles and responsibilities as a power producer in Ontario.
 The Memorandum of Agreement serves as the basis of agreement between OPG and the Government of Ontario on OPG's mandate, governance, performance and communications.